 Spring might well be the season of cleaning, but there's never a bad time for a thorough clean at home.
 Whether you’re preparing for viewings so you can move on or want a clean start in a new home when you’ve just moved in - cleaning doesn’t need to be a chore.
 Whatever’s driving your dream of clean, be prepared with the right tools for the job and you’ll be standing back to admire the results in no time.

 Get set for cleaning success

 You’ll get better results and make your cleaning jobs easier with a little preparation.
-Check that you are stocked up on cleaning supplies and plan the order you are going to do your jobs in.
+Check that you’re stocked up on cleaning supplies and plan the order you’re going to do your jobs in.

-Stock up on cloths and brushes if you need them – or give your old favourites a wash before you start, or you’ll be spreading old dirt around the house.
+Stock up on cloths and brushes if you need them – or give your old favourites a wash before you start.
+You don’t want to be spreading old dirt around the house.

 Organise your cleaning kit